marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/cast-to-a-union-type.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: cast to a union, union, casting to a

 .. _cast-to-union:

-.. index:: cast to a union

-.. index:: union, casting to a

 Cast to a Union Type
 ********************